AlyssaYoung/AVQA/README.md

 - Pip

 ## Notice
 To improve the code readability, we have recently rebuilded our code.
-It costs a lot of time.
 You may encounter some bugs or find performance difference compared with the results reported in the paper.
 Please feel free to contact us if you have any questions or suggestions.
 Both [issues](https://github.com/AlyssaYoung/AVQA/issues) and emails(pinci_yang@outlook.com) are available.

 ## Citation
 If you find our paper or code useful, please cite our paper using the following bibtex: